Understanding The Odds: How Do Sports Betting Odds Work

 1. The first step is to add your wager amount into the top field for “Bet Amount”.

 2. Next, populate the odds of your pick.
 We offer American, fractional, decimal and implied probability.
-Upon entering the odds into one of these fields, not only will the calculator tell you what you would stand to win, but the odds for each type will also populate.
+Upon entering the odds into one of these fields, not only will the calculator tell you what you would stand to win, but the odds for each type also populate.
 Hit the reset button at the bottom if you would like to see what you would stand to win with a different bet amount on different odds.

 FAQs